 - eBook ISBN:

-For many years Tohru Watanabe worked with Tokyo Metropolitan University in the Department of Applied Chemistry.
-Currently he engaged in technical consulting in electrochemical engineering and technology with the Watanabe Nano-Plating Laboratory.
-For 33 years he organised the Nanoplating Study Group that held 134 meetings in that period.
-He published many articles in international scientific journals, several conference papers, and is the author of the book Nano-Plating that was published with Elsevier in 2004.
-He also published some books in Japanese.
-The author has five decades of experience in metal electrodeposition and their structural investigation in which field he is a recognised expert.
+For many years, Tohru Watanabe worked in the Department of Applied Chemistry at Tokyo Metropolitan University.
+He is currently engaged in electrochemical engineering and technical consulting at the Watanabe Nano-Plating Laboratory.
+He organized the Nano plating Study Group and held 134 study sessions in 33 years and continues to do so.
+He is the author of Nano-Plating, published by Elsevier in 2004, and published many articles and several conference papers in international scientific journals, as well as several Japanese books.
 Tohru Watanabe graduated from Shibaura Institute of Technology.
 Thereafter he became associate researcher with the Department of Mechanical Engineering at Tokyo Metropolitan University, he moved to the Department of Industrial Chemistry and started research on plating from there.
 In 1976 be obtained a doctoral degree in Engineering from Tokyo Metropolitan University.
-Then he was visiting researcher, University of Sussex, UK, associate professor, Department of Applied Chemistry, Tokyo Metropolitan University, visiting professor, Beijing Chemical University, lecturer, Shibaura Institute of Technology, Graduate School, and Faculty of Science and Engineering, Chuo University, and researcher, Tokyo Metropolitan Industrial Research Center.
+Then he was a visiting researcher at University of Sussex in the UK, a visiting professor at Beijing Chemical University, a lecturer at Shibaura Institute of Technology, and Chuo University, and a researcher at the Tokyo Metropolitan Industrial Research Center.